marylawranceb-blip/cloud-computing-course/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 ### Recommended Platform: Google Cloud

-Google Cloud is a strong choice for the AI research company because it provides services for Artificial Intelligence and Machine Learning.
-The company can use cloud computing resources for demanding workloads and managed AI services for developing applications.
-Google Cloud also provides Kubernetes capabilities.
+Google Cloud is a strong choice for an AI research company because of its AI, machine learning, data, and high-performance computing capabilities.
+The company can use Google Cloud infrastructure to run demanding workloads and develop machine learning applications.
+Google Cloud also provides services that support modern AI development and data processing.

 ### Possible Services

 - Compute Engine
+- Google Kubernetes Engine
 - Vertex AI
-- Google Kubernetes Engine (GKE)

 ---